Roller derby: Television

 On November 29, 1948, before television viewership was widespread, Roller Derby debuted on New York television.
 The broadcasts increased spectator turnout for live matches.
 For the 1949–1950 season, Seltzer formed the National Roller Derby League (NRDL), comprising six teams.
 NRDL season playoffs sold out Madison Square Garden for a week.
 During the late 1950s and 1960s, the sport was broadcast on several networks, but attendance declined.
 Jerry Seltzer (Leo's son), the Roller Derby "commissioner", hoped to use television to expand the live spectator base.
 He adapted the sport for television by developing scripted story lines and rules designed to improve television appeal, but derby's popularity had declined.

 1989 saw the debut of RollerGames, an even more theatrical variant of roller derby for national audiences.
 It used a figure-8 track and rules adapted for this track.
 Bill Griffiths, Sr. served as commissioner while his son, Bill Griffiths, Jr., managed the L.A.
 T-Birds, who (according to the storyline) were seeking revenge on the Violators (led by Skull) for cheating in the Commissioner's Cup.
 The other teams included the Maniacs (led by Guru Drew), Bad Attitude (led by Ms. Georgia Hase), the Rockers (led by DJ Terringo and consisting of skaters who were also professional rock and roll musicians), and Hot Flash (led by Juan Valdez Lopez).
 It ran one season, because some of its syndicators went bankrupt.

 In 1999, TNN debuted RollerJam, which used the classic rules and banked oval track, but allowed inline skates (although some skaters wore traditional quad skates).
 Jerry Seltzer was commissioner for this version.

+The emphasis on showmanship, theatrical storylines, and pre-determined outcomes (much like professional wrestling) was a factor in the decline of professional roller derby.